The 6 Business Loan Documents You’ll Need to Apply

 Your income statement is a report of how your business has historically experienced cash flows.
 Generally speaking, an income statement will be clearly divided into columns of revenues and expenses.

 Income statements are especially useful for business lenders who want to understand how a business has performed over the past year(s).
 Even if your expenses exceed your revenues — which is often the case for newer businesses — all types of lenders will want to view your income statement.

 5. Balance Sheet

 There are several differences between an income statement and balance sheet.
-While your income statement is a historical report, your balance sheet is a snap shot of your current financial situation.
+While your income statement is a historical report, your balance sheet is a snapshot of your current financial situation.

-Each of these figures will be very important to lenders.
+Each of these figures will be very important to business financing lenders.
 Essentially, the purpose of a balance sheet is to illustrate what your business currently owns and how much you currently owe.
-If your liabilities substantially exceed your current assets, you may have a more difficult time securing a business loan with a low interest rate.
+If your liabilities exceed your current assets, you may have a more challenging time securing a small business loan with a low interest rate.

 6. Budget and Future Cash Flow Projections

-When considering you for a loan, lenders will want to know how your business plans to utilize the financing, and what your future plans are.
-Still, because your budget and future cash flows are only projections, you will often be afforded some freedom with your claims.
+When considering you for a loan, lenders will want to know how your business plans to utilize the financing, and what your plans are.
+For example, business owners often use their additional working capital to: